andrew henderson menu

 No Bribing of Foreign Officials

 Under the Foreign Corrupt Practices Act (FCPA), US citizens are forbidden from bribing foreign officials.
-This rule may seem like a no-brainer until you realize what counts as bribing.
+This rule may seem like a no-brainer until you realise what counts as bribing.

 These morals are often applied out of context and without regard to local business culture.